 Instances of noncompliance can decrease our revenue.
 As discussed under Item 1., Monitoring Compliance in our Operations, we have internal compliance policies and procedures, including ongoing monitoring and controls, pursuant to which we have identified, and may in the future identify, deficiencies in the assessment of and recordkeeping for patients and residents.
 We must accrue liabilities for claim costs and interest and repay any amounts due in normal course.
 Failure to refund overpayments within required time frames (as described in greater detail under Item 1., Government Regulation) could result in FCA liability and other penalties, fines, or sanctions.
-Additionally, federal and state mandates for vaccination of employees-or in some cases, state actions prohibiting vaccination -differ and may be difficult to comply with, and non-compliance may result in sanctions or other penalties assessed upon the Company.
 If future investigations ultimately result in findings of significant billing and reimbursement noncompliance, which require us to record significant additional provisions or remit payments, our business, financial condition and results of operations could be materially and adversely affected.

 We may be unable to complete future acquisitions at attractive prices or at all, which may adversely affect our revenue growth.
 To date, our revenue growth has been significantly accelerated by our acquisition of new operations.
 Subject to general market conditions and the availability of essential resources and leadership within our company, we continue to seek home health, hospice and senior living acquisition opportunities that are consistent with our geographic, financial and operating objectives.
 We face competition for the acquisition of operations and businesses and expect this competition to increase.
-Based upon factors such as our ability to identify suitable acquisition candidates, the purchase price of the operations, prevailing market conditions, the availability of leadership to manage new operations and our own willingness to take on new operations, the rate at which we have historically acquired home health, hospice and senior living operations may require financing, which may not be available to us or may be available.
+Based upon factors such as our ability to identify suitable acquisition candidates, the purchase price of the operations, prevailing market conditions, the availability of leadership to manage new operations and our own willingness to take on new operations, the rate at which we have historically acquired home health, hospice and senior living operations has fluctuated and we anticipate similar fluctuation in the future.
+Further, acquisitions may require financing, which may not be available to us or may be available to us only on terms that are not favorable.
 If funds are raised through the issuance of additional equity securities, the percentage ownership of our stockholders would be diluted, and any newly issued equity securities may have rights, preferences or privileges senior to those of our common stock.
 We may acquire operations that prove to be non-strategic or less desirable, and we may consider disposing of such operations or exchanging them for operations which are more desirable.